anisul12345/To-do-List-/README.md

-# Online-Diary
+# To-do list
-A website where individuals can securely keep a record of their thoughts and memories in a digital format.
+A website where individuals can securely keep a record of their to do list in a digital format.

-# Online Diary Website
+# Online To-do list Website

 A web-based personal diary application built with HTML, CSS and JavaScript.

 ## Features

-- Create a personal diary
+- Create a to-do list
-- Edit and delete diary entries
+- Edit and delete list entries
-- Change background with a personalized photo

 ### Prerequisites